 Dan Mai Seafood is also located along here.
 It’s much less of a tourist spot than the seafood restaurants in Bang Bao on the west coast, probably because no one knows it’s here but the food is very good and the little sala at the end of the walkway, makes a charming spot for lunch.

 Past the restaurant, you’ll find a small very good value Thai resort with its own coffee shop, Baan Chid Talay and a western villa development of 4 to 5 houses, never finished due to land ownership and planning problems.
 Continue on and you emerge back on the main road before the hospital, as described above.

 By the Sea at the Southern End – Dan Mai

-Back at the central crossroads, head next straight towards the sea, past the fishing boats in the inlet until you reach the old fish sauce factory.
-Up until relatively recently, Koh Chang was producing its own bottled brand, by all acounts a good one too, but the larger nationwide producers ultimately took over and the battered old buildings and creaky floorboards open to the waves beneath are all that remains of this local industry.
-However, the pier here is still in use by various small boats and the chedi continues to bestow its blessings on the fishermen.
+Back at the central crossroads by the temple, next head straight towards the sea, past the fishing boats in the inlet until you reach the old fish sauce factory.
+Koh Chang used to produce its own bottled brand, by all accounts a good one too, but as is so often the case, the larger nationwide producers ultimately crushed any competitors and so production ceased.
+The battered old buildings, with their creaky floorboards open to the waves beneath, are all that remains.
+The chedi, however, continues to bestow its blessings on the fishermen.

 Returning to that little crossroads once more, you can leave the village by going past the bottom of the temple over the bridge.
 The street goes in a loop back to the main road but you can make some detours to explore the undeveloped areas by the sea, and there are houses dotted here and there under the trees.